 - A string trio consists of a violin, viola, and cello.
 The viola’s range is inbetween that of a violin and cello, and together, the three parts provide even richer harmonies and rhythms.
 (By special request, we may be able to put on a full string trio concert, including works by Beethoven, Schubert, Dohnanyi, and Francaix.)

 - A string quartet brings impressive four-part harmony and complex rhythm to your special event – it’s like having a miniature orchestra!
 There is a wide repertoire available for string quartet – not only classical pieces, but pop arrangements that sound like the real thing.

 For recordings of Faith playing violin, please visit the Performance page.
-For recordings of Faith (violin) and Lisl (cello), please click here [link coming soon].
+For recordings of Faith (violin) and Lisl (cello) together, please click here [link coming soon].

 I play at venues of all colors, shapes, and sizes!
 Here are a few of the venues I’ve played, organized by location and type:

 NC High Country – Boone // Blowing Rock // Jefferson // Banner Elk // Linville // Elkin // Spruce Pine

 - The Barn on New River